Deploying with Git

 - Prerequisites: Install Git and the Heroku CLI

-- Creating a Heroku remote
+- Create a Heroku Remote

-- HTTP Git authentication
+- HTTP Git Authentication

-- Repository size
+- Reset a Git Repository

-- Additional resources
+- Additional Resources

 Heroku manages app deployments with Git, the popular version control system.
-You definitely don’t need to be a Git expert to deploy code to Heroku, but it’s helpful to learn the basics.
+You don’t need to be a Git expert to deploy code to Heroku, but it’s helpful to learn the basics.

 Prerequisites: Install Git and the Heroku CLI